-Figure 6: Calipers. (a) The measurement is read from the small arrow highlighted.
+Figure 5: Calipers. (a) The measurement is read from the small arrow highlighted.
 Front and moveable arm of calipers are marked and (b) demonstration of the use of calipers. (© MPDI)

 The measuring board is 60cm long.
 The tip of the jaw is placed against the front of the board and the centre of the tail lies over the steel measuring tape.
-The fork length is read from the centre of the fork on the tape (Figure 7).
+The fork length is read from the centre of the fork on the tape (Figure 6).

-Figure 7: The fork length of a juvenile yellowfin tuna measured with a board. (© MPDI)
+Figure 6: The fork length of a juvenile yellowfin tuna measured with a board. (© MPDI)

-In some locations in Indonesia it is common to land large tuna as loins (Figure 8), i.e. the meat is cut from the body in four pieces and stored in a cool box.
+In some locations in Indonesia it is common to land large tuna as loins (Figure 7), i.e. the meat is cut from the body in four pieces and stored in a cool box.
 The carcass is also landed.
 This usually occurs when the fishing boats are small, typically 1GT, and there is not enough room to store the whole fish on ice.
-In sites where this occurs, the length and weight of the top right loin is recorded in addition to the length and weight of the whole carcass.
+In sites where this occurs, the length and weight of the top right loin or left is recorded (Figure 8), in addition to the length of the whole carcass (Figure 9).

-Figure 8: An example of a yellowfin tuna loin in a processing plant (©MDPI).
+Figure 7: An example of a yellowfin tuna loin in a processing plant (©MDPI).